International Federation of Shipmasters' Associations: Senior Officer Legal Insurance

 The policy of insurance shall be for the benefit of the nominated Ship Master and Chief Engineer and deemed thereafter to be the assured and shall remain in force throughout the currency of the policy whilst the assured is performing his or her duties as a Ship Master/Chief Engineer whilst officially assigned to a vessel.

-The Senior Officer Legal Insurance is fully backed by the well known and leading international marine insurance market Lloyd's of London.
+The Senior Officer's Legal Insurance is backed by Lloyd's of London.

 Senior Officer Legal Insurance provides for: